rancher/fleet/docs/gitrepo-add.md

   #
   # clientSecretName: my-ssh-key
   #
-  # If fleet.yaml contains private helm repo that requires autheticate,
+  # If fleet.yaml contains a private Helm repo that requires authentication,
-  # provide credential k8s secret and specify in here.
+  # provide the credentials in a K8s secret and specify them here.
 Details are provided
-  # in fleet.yaml documentation
+  # in the fleet.yaml documentation.
   #
   # helmSecretName: my-helm-secret
   #